Plays

 (Boy doesn’t move)

-Jake: He won’t move.
+Jake: (sad) He won’t move.
 Thinks we’re clowns.
-But also fools who rob, jokers who steal, with a mother who sends him, feeding him mechanically, at the same time turning her back, staying away, absent, blind, the passive aggression of her, poor kid…
+But also fools who rob, jokers who steal, with a mother who….
+First you, now it!
+Poor kid!
+A child ignored, a child assaulted.
+Worse than having no food, no clothes, no money, no roof, her standing there, not here, not listening, not moving, unmoved, absent, blind, the passive aggression of it, poor …

 Charlie: How do you know all that?
 You over-dramatize.
 Hey son, with your bow and with your arrow, why don’t you kill that beautiful bird over there…